Typography Scale Systems

 Architectural Trade-offs & Framework-Agnostic Patterns

 • Primitive vs. Semantic Granularity: Over-indexing on semantic tokens increases maintenance overhead when design language evolves.
-Best practice: Map primitives to semantic tokens at the CSS layer using @layer or :root declarations, keeping component APIs strictly semantic.
+Map primitives to semantic tokens at the CSS layer using @layer or :root declarations, keeping component APIs strictly semantic.

 • Build-Time vs. Runtime Resolution: Pre-compiling tokens via Style Dictionary yields optimal runtime performance but sacrifices dynamic theming.
 For multi-brand architectures, expose primitives as CSS custom properties and resolve semantic values at runtime.
 This adds negligible overhead while enabling instant theme toggling.